nepa/sotc-rest-api/README.md

 ### Authentication

-Reading access to the REST interface is not limited by and means.
+Reading access to the REST interface is not limited by any means.
 Writing access is forbidden, unless the client provides a valid API key in the POST request.
 Credentials for client authentication, namely a pair of _application name_ and _API key_, are stored in their own database table.
 The `Authentication` class, which is part of the Server-One code base, will take care of API key generation and validation of authentication data.

 API keys are assigned on a per-application basis, not per user.
 Credentials must be passed in the body of a POST request, in order to authenticate the client.
 If no valid key is provided, the SotC REST API will issue an error message.